 The previously wasted space of the 3rd row seats has now been reclaimed for custom-sized storage.
 Pop a pair of anchor tracks on the left, and the fridge is secured, all while still having plenty of room on the right for the dog.

 When everything that came out, and everything that replaced it was tallied up, I ended up with about 100L of additional storage, and shed 36kg of unnecessary weight.
-All done for about 1/3 the cost of a set of drawers.
+This was all done for about 1/3 the cost of a set of drawers.
 If I had 100 small items in the back to organize, drawers would certainly make sense, but as my boot storage is for a small number of larger items, they’re easily managed like this.

 # Prado 150 third-row seat removal, Prado 150 rear storage, 4WD drawers alternative.